-With allergens, disease, odors, and dust building up over the winter months, there are many great reasons to consider getting an air purifier for your home to improve indoor air quality.
+With allergens, disease, odors, and dust building up over the winter months, there are many reasons to consider an air purifier for your home.
 While there are impressive air purifiers you can buy with plenty of smart tech, they can be expensive, and you may not want to drop several hundred dollars on a new appliance.

-Fortunately, there is a homemade, do-it-yourself (DIY) alternative to consider — one that’s both affordable and effective.
+Fortunately, there’s a homemade, do-it-yourself (DIY) alternative to consider — one that’s both affordable and effective.
 All you need is a box fan and some traditional, replaceable HVAC filters.
 Let’s dive in to show exactly how it’s done.